zephyrproject-rtos/zephyr/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
+(Note that [Github Discussions](https://github.com/zephyrproject-rtos/zephyr/discussions) are available to first verify that the issue is a genuine Zephyr bug and not a consequence of Zephyr services misuse.)

 Please also mention any information which could help others to understand the problem you're facing: